albfernandez/javadbf/README.md

 There are plenty of legacy applications around with .dbf as their primary storage format.
 JavaDBF was initially written for data transfer with such applications.

-Other than that, there are requirements to export data from a Java application to a spreadshet program like GNumeric, Excel or Lotus 123.
-A DBF file would be more appropriate in such situations rather than a CSV or an HTML file because a DBF file can carry field type information.
-More over, XBase format is like an Open-standard; it is understood by almost all spreadsheet programms.

 #Introduction

 Till late 90s dBase and its cousins were the most preferred database platform for small and even medium enterprise applications.
-They demanded low hardware configurations and were cheaper to develop.
+They required low hardware configurations and were cheaper to develop.
 Eventually more capable desktop databases like Microsoft Access came into picture, DBF file format still remains one of the simplest way to store and transfer data.

 DBF format has some advantages over CSV or XML: it can contain the structure definition including data type information.
 DBF is more like an open standard so it can be used as a data exchange format.
-If you have a database application with an RDBMS at the back-end and still you need to import a report to your spread sheet program, DBF format is the most elegant and sure-shot approach.
+If you have a database application with an RDBMS at the back-end and you need to import a report to your spread sheet program, DBF format is the most elegant and sure-shot approach.

 JavaDBF also comes handy when it is required to transfer data between applications which do not have a common data format.
 Java developers often come across such situations when they are asked to share data with spreadsheet application.

 #Getting and Installing